kyleratti/a-centralized-mirror/README.md

 # And a standing ovation to...

 I absolutely _cannot_ thank **[RoboPhred](https://github.com/robophred)** enough for this help with this project and every single project I've worked on for the past decade.
-You are, without a doubt, the smartest man I'll ever know and the only reason I can program at all.
 Thank you so very much for your patience over the past _decade_ of mentorship you've provided me.